Estimated reading time: 5 minutes

 Assists in Conflict Resolution

 During this process, conflict can arise.
-A team leader will help the team systematically work through conflict by facilitating a conflict resolution process that educates them on how to constructively solve problems.
+A team leader will help the team systematically work through conflict by facilitating a conflict resolution process that educates them on how to solve problems constructively.

 Establishes Team Goals

 A team charter is what steers a team’s efforts.
 To achieve team objectives, there needs to be very specific (SMART) goals.
-A team leader helps the team go through the process of establishing actionable goals that provide clear objectives and target deadlines for the team.
+A team leader helps the team establish actionable goals that provide clear objectives and target deadlines.

 Negotiates for Necessary Resources

-Teams require resources to accomplish its charter.
-Whether that resource is people (to do the work), time (for members to accomplish tasks) or money (budget dollars) to purchase necessary supplies and equipment, teams need resources.
+Teams require resources to accomplish their charter.
+Whether that resource is people (to do the work), time (for members to perform tasks), or money (budget dollars) to purchase necessary supplies and equipment, teams need resources.

 The team leader assists by negotiating with leadership to gain a high-level commitment to providing the necessary team resources.